What is a prediction-market wallet skill audit?

 The answer first

 A prediction-market wallet skill audit asks one narrow, testable question of a Polymarket wallet: does its resolved record reflect demonstrated skill, or is it consistent with luck?
-It is independent, because it runs on public on-chain data rather than a self-reported screenshot, and reproducible, because the same address and the same frozen method return the same read.
+It is independent, because it runs on the venue's public record rather than a self-reported screenshot, and method-frozen, because the scoring method is version-controlled and does not move under you.
+It is not reproducible in the third-party sense: the repository is private, so re-running it is something Convexly can do and a reader cannot.
 The audit does not endorse a wallet, take custody, or route investment advice.
 It reads the record and returns a verdict.

 The engine is realized entry edge: how much more often the wallet's entries resolved true than the prices it paid implied, on the probability scale.
 A reading of +5 probability points would mean entries resolved true about five points more often than the paid prices implied.
 Convexly reads that statistic with a bias-corrected and accelerated (BCa) bootstrap 95 percent interval and always states the resolved-position count in the same breath, because at realistic sample sizes the point estimate on its own is mostly noise.